China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Main documents required

-Main documents: articles of association 公司章程; shareholders’ agreement 股东协议, appointments of Board of Directors, lease agreement, etc.
+Main documents: Articles of association, shareholders' agreement, appointments of Board of Directors, lease agreement, other filing documents required by AMR etc.

 Involvement of notary, company register, governmental authorities

-Incorporation documents of non-Chinese shareholders need to be notarized by the notary public and authenticated by the Chinese Embassy or Consulate.
+Incorporation documents of non-Chinese shareholders need to be notarised by the notary public with Apostille or authenticated by the Chinese Embassy or Consulate (if applicable).

 Timing (estimate)

-Estimated time is 3 months in general if there are non-Chinese investors.
-It may take a longer time if the industry involves special approval from the government authorities.
+Estimated time is three (3) months in general if there are non-Chinese investors.
+It may take longer if special approval from government authorities is required.

 Main costs, including registration and similar fees (excluding legal fees)

-The main costs are the lawyer, notary and agent fees (if any).
+The main costs are lawyer, notary, and agent fees (if any).

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?